Custom Installation Process

 The concrete is mixed on-site with a self-contained mixer and trailer.
 A special mix, using air-entrained portland cement, fine washed sand, and fibermesh produces a zero-slump concrete with a comprehensive strength of 3500 lbs. per square inch.
 Integral colors are added and mixed throughout the concrete.
 No slurry coats or colored sealants are used.

 5. Concrete Extrusion

 Troweling is done immediately after extrusion to take out any imperfections in the concrete.
 Great care is taken in achieving a professional finished appearance.
-Control joints are then cut approximately 2ft apart, 1/2 to 2/3 of the way through to control the seasonal expansion/contraction process.
+Release, or accent colors are then cast or rolled on the troweled curbing giving your concrete border a very natural appearance.